ircam-ismm/parameters/README.md

 <a name="ParameterBag+reset"></a>

 ### parameterBag.reset([name])
-Reset a parameter to it's init value.
-Reset all if name is `null`
+Reset a parameter to its init value.
+Reset all parameters if no argument.

 **Kind**: instance method of <code>[ParameterBag](#ParameterBag)</code>